pelme/htpy/docs/how-to/django.md

-# Usage With Django
+# Django

-htpy is not tied to any specific web framework.
-Nonetheless, htpy works great when combined with Django.
-This page contains information and useful techniques on how to combine htpy and Django.
+htpy works great with Django.
+This page contains information how you integrate htpy with Django.

-## Returning a htpy Response
+## Returning a htpy response from a Django view

 htpy elements can be passed directly to `HttpResponse`: